fosrl/docs/packages/docusaurus/docs/02-Getting Started/01-quick-install.md

 The installer will prompt you for the following basic information:

-1. **Domain Name**: Enter your fully qualified domain name
+1. **Domain Name**: Enter your fully qualified domain name that you have pointing to this instance
-2. **Let's Encrypt Email**: Provide an email address for SSL certificate registration
+2. **Let's Encrypt Email**: Provide an email address for SSL certificate registration with Lets Encrypt.
+This should be an email you have access to.

 ### 3. Admin User Setup

-You'll need to configure the admin user:
+You'll need to configure the admin user.
+This is the first user in the system.
+You will log in initially with this user.

 1. **Admin Email**: Defaults to `admin@yourdomain` but can be customized
 2. **Admin Password**: Must meet these requirements: